PabloSsolbal/Web-Projects/weather/README.md

 - Search for weather information based on location.
 - Display current temperature, weather description, humidity, and wind speed.
 - Show weather icons based on the weather condition.
+- Show weather information with the user's location using geolocation API

 ## Technologies Used